Sarthakb317057/Divisibility-Test-Game/README.md

-This game Tests Learning, Engagment, Speed and Accuracy of Student in Divisibility Rules for Numbers 2, 3, 4, 5, 6, 8 and 9.
+This game Tests Learning, Engagement, Speed and Accuracy of Student in Divisibility Rules for Numbers 2, 3, 4, 5, 6, 8 and 9.

 Technical Stack:- HTML, CSS and JavaScript.